 As the Non-Profit Administrative Intern you will play a unique role in the organization by supporting projects such as implementation of an outreach program to identify and hire top-notch candidates for entry-level to senior staff positions, developing posting strategies for our internships and, coordinating intern and staff recruitment outreach for the next intern class.
 This internship is an excellent introduction to non-profit administration.
 You will come away from the experience ready to apply these skills to social change they want to see in their local communities or schools.

-To Apply: Attach your resume to the online application, and please include a cover letter and list of three references.
-Please let us know where you heard about the position.
-If you are having trouble uploading, please email your materials to Taggart Wass at email@example.com.
+To Apply: Attach your resume to the online application, and please include a cover letter, where you heard about the position, and list three references.
+If you are having trouble uploading, please email your materials to Taggart Wass at internships [at] stopcorporateabuse [dot] org.
+Please indicate if you are applying for spring or summer in your cover letter.